 If you ultimately decide that surrendering your pet is the right decision for you, please take the time to download and fill out our Owner Surrender form.
 Information from this form will provide us with background information about your pet and will aide us in finding a suitable home for your pet.

 Cowley County Residents: Calling to schedule an appointment for drop off is highly encouraged to ensure that the staff can assist you and your pet in a timely manner.
 Financial contributions are requested, appreciated, and will directly impact your surrendered pet, however, they are not required if you reside inside of Cowley County.

 If you find a stray animal, please contact your local humane society, police department, animal control officer or city building for instructions.
-We provide stray surrender services for Cowley County residents free of charge (funded in part by Cowley County) and will be happy to assist you if you are instructed to contact us.
 It is essential that stray animals be held in the jurisdiction they are found, so we do not accept strays animals found outside of Cowley County.

 We are committed to finding homes for the animals in our care.
 Our adoption program places over a thousand lost, abandoned and unwanted pets with loving families each year.

 Don't forget to visit the Adoptable Dogs and Adoptable Cats pages to view the animals waiting for homes and our Adoptions page to learn more about our adoption process.